lemieux-lab/kct-walk/README.md

   -s, --seed SEED       The seed to extend by k-mer walking.
   -l, --library LIBRARY
                         The KCT library to use for k-mer walking.
   -o, --output OUTPUT   Output file.
-Will be in fasta64format.
+Will be in fasta format.
   -r, --max_recursion MAX_RECURSION
                         How much the seed can be extended by k-mer walking. (type: Int64, default: 500)